 - Include personal email domains: when checked, Atlas will accept all domains as loaded in the training file.
 Try unchecking this when you are supplementing your training with lead records that may have personal domains in place of Company information.

-- Use curated attributes: when checked, Atlas will attempt to use built-in transformations to curate better predictors and enhance your model.
+- Use curated attributes: when checked, D&B Lattice will attempt to use built-in transformations to curate better predictors and enhance your model.
 Try unchecking when you see curated predictors in your model that don’t make business sense for your use case (e.g., curated territories when sales teams are split by territory).

 Step 6: Identify the columns in the training file to be used for matching